This is what happens when you spend 159 hours doing overtime work

 To date, Japan seems to be hastening the implementation of new working regulations, such as sending inspectors to make sure that office lights are off after certain hours.
 The nation, and the world, may already be seeing trickle of welcome change now happening in Japan.
 This year, the aforementioned Japanese advertising agency was fined 500,000 yen–roughly 250,000 pesos–after a Tokyo court ruled it had made employees work overtime beyond legal limits.

-In this age of excessive workloads, unrealistic deadlines, and freelance economy, the case of death from overwork raises the question: When does one draw the line in work martyrdom?
+In this age of excessive workloads, unrealistic deadlines, and freelance economy, the case of death from overwork raises the question: Where does one draw the line at work-life balance?
 It is worth noting that a 2014 analysis conducted by the government concluded that Miwa Sado’s death was indeed a direct consequence of the long hours she was putting at work.

 For POP! readers–what’s a reasonable overtime work duration for you?
 Share your thoughts in the comments section.